Producer

 Kincade and Company - Pivotal Labs Intro Video, SF

-Pivotal Labs needed an introductory video that explained how their business works daily.
-The in's and the out's of what it would be like to work there.
-With Greg Freeman as my DP and a tight crew with a number of different kinds of cameras, we were able to capture the "feel" of Pivotal Labs.
+Pivotal Labs came to us looking for an introductory video that captured the daily rhythm of their business—the real ins and outs of what it’s like to work there.
+With Greg Freeman as Director of Photography and a tight, highly skilled crew running multiple camera setups, we were able to capture the energy, pace, and culture that define Pivotal Labs.

 Advertisement for Equil, Luidia - Max Strebel Films, SF